godeploy/PL-100/Instructions/Labs/lab02-data-model-and-model-driven-app.md

 19. Do not navigate away from this page.

-#### Task 3: Edit status reason option set
+#### Task 3: Edit status reason Choice

-In this task, you will edit the status reason field of the problem report entity.
+In this task, you will edit the status reason Column of the problem report Table.

 1. Make sure you are in the **Company 311** solution.

-2. Click to open the **Problem Report** entity.
+2. Click to open the **Problem Report** Table.

 3. Click on the **… More commands** button and select **Switch to classic**.